-After presenting in Berlin “A Lullaby to the Sorrowful Mystery” and taken to the cinema atmospheres ‘dilated’ of films that last for eight hours, Diaz contributes to the Venetian lion with the poignant feature film of 226 minutes, showing the universe of pain, poverty and marginalization experienced by the people of the Philippines in 1997, with Horacia, the woman released from prison who has suffered unjustly for 30 years, while the rest of the world is shocked by the death of Lady Diana and the death of Mother Teresa of Calcutta.
+After presenting in Berlin “A Lullaby to the Sorrowful Mystery” and taken to the cinema atmospheres ‘dilated’ of films that last for eight hours, Diaz contributes to the Venetian lion with the poignant feature film of 226 minutes, showing the universe of pain, poverty and marginalization experienced by the people of the Philippines in 1997, with Horacia, the woman released from prison who has suffered unjustly for 30 years, while the rest of the world were shocked by the death of Lady Diana and the death of Mother Teresa of Calcutta.

 The film was shot mainly in Calapan, Mindoro, the birthplace of Charo Santos-Concio, its main interpreter.
 The Woman Who Left of Lav Diaz was the only film entirely produced in Asia presented at the 73rd Venice International Film Festival.